MartinZugs/Fast-CRUD-API/README.md

 # Stock-Flask-API
-This is a Flask API that is hosted on one of my Raspberry Pis that receives requests and connects to a local MariaDB database to do a CRUD operation.
+This is a Fast API that is hosted on one of my Raspberry Pis that receives post and get requests and connects to a local MariaDB database to do CRUD operations.